-On June 30, 1967, Captain Jack House was flying a recon insert near Hue Phu Bai when his aircraft, with a total of 11 Marines on board, encountered heavy ground fire on the approach to the LZ.
+On June 30, 1967, Captain Jack House was flying a recon insert near Hue Phu Bai when his aircraft, with a crew of four Marines from HMM-265, six Marine infantry, and one Navy Corpsman on board, encountered heavy ground fire on the approach to the LZ.
 Captain House aborted the landing and flew his crippled and burning CH-46 a short distance away where, while he was attempting to land, the aircraft crashed.
-Of the 11 Marines on board, seven survived the crash.
-Captain House and three other Marines perished.
+Three of the crew and four of the infantry men survived the crash, although one of the infantry men died a short time later.
+Captain House, two other Marines, and the Corpsman perished.
 No remains were recovered at that time.

 Lt.
 Col. Mariska compiled the story of Jack’s life and passing for the House family as a memory book presented at the Arlington ceremony.
 They have approved posting that compilation here for those who knew Jack and anyone else who would like to know about a true American hero.CaptainJackHouse-HisStory